Vintage Film Festival

 This is the official site of the Marie Dressler Foundation whose mission is to make sure that Marie Dressler is remembered.

 The Foundation, a registered charity, was created to raise money to restore her house when it was burnt down in 1989 (More here).
 The largest current activity is the Vintage Film Festival which is held on the last weekend in October every year.

-Another major activity of the Foundation is to award scholarships to students planning to pursue an education in the arts field - preferably film arts.
+Another major activity of the Foundation is to award scholarships/bursaries to students planning to pursue an education in the arts field.
 There is a list of previous scholarship winners here.
-The 2015 winners were presented with their awards at Dressler House on June 27 - see the story with photos here.
+The 2016 winners were presented with their awards at Dressler House on July 9 - see the story with photos here.
 For more information on how to apply, go here.

 Also available on this site

 Marie Dressler Foundation Board Members Terry Foord and Rick Miller presenting a Vintage Film Festival poster designed by renown artist Peter Doig, to Dale Clark, VP, Fuel Services Division, Cameco Corporation.

 The poster was presented to Cameco Corp. as a token of appreciation for their ongoing generous support of the Vintage Film Festival and the upcoming Marie Dressler Exhibition project.